pymupdf/PyMuPDF/docs/functions.rst

       *New in v1.18.9*

-      Convenience function returning the quadrilateral envelopping the text of a text span, as returned by :meth:`Page.get_text` using the "dict" or "rawdict" options.
+      Convenience function returning the quadrilateral enveloping the text of a text span, as returned by :meth:`Page.get_text` using the "dict" or "rawdict" options.

       :arg tuple line_dict: the value `line["dir"]` of the span's line.
       :arg dict span: the span sub-dictionary.